Sendrowski/Feigenbaum-Scaling/README.md

 The following files can be found:
 CobwebPlot.nb - creation of the cobweb plots
+Feigenbaum Scaling.pdf - the written presentation of the thesis
 Feigenvalues.nb - computation of the generalized Feigenvalues and a plot of the superstable fixed-point equation
 FinalStateDiagram.nb - creation of all final-state diagrams
 getFeigenbaum.wl - computation of the Feigenvalues via the direct method